adacollege/japanese-culture-club/README.md

 | :---: | :---: | :---: | :---: | :---: |

 ## Who are the JCC committee?
-We will be voting on committee roles on Wed 14/11/18
+We will be voting on committee roles on Wed 14/11/18.
+The following positions are available:
+- President
+- Vice president
+- Secretary
+- Events Coordinator
+- Inclusion Officer